 Welcome to my website!
 I am Postdoctoral fellow at University of Wisconsin-Madison’s Center for Russia, East Europe, and Central Asia (CREECA).
 I received my PhD from the Department of Political Science at Northwestern University in August 2019.

-My research interests broadly center around armed conflict, governance and state-building, and patterns of citizen engagement.
-Regionally, my work focuses on the North Caucasus, specifically Chechnya, Dagestan, and Ingushetia, where I use interviews, focus groups, archival methods, and surveys to conduct research.
-These projects have been possible with the generous assistance of the Buffett Institute for Global Studies, the ZEIT-Stiftung’s Ebelin und Gerd Bucerius, Kellogg Dispute Resolution Research Center (DRRC) and the Harriman Institute of Columbia University.
+My research interests broadly center around armed conflict, non-state governance and state-building, and civilian strategies of autonomy and engagement.
+My work is empirically grounded in fieldwork in Russia’s North Caucasus, specifically Chechnya, Dagestan, and Ingushetia where I rely on interviews, oral histories, as well as collection of original survey data and local newspapers to understand these processes.
+These projects have been possible with the generous assistance of the Buffett Institute for Global Studies, the ZEIT-Stiftung’s Ebelin und Gerd Bucerius, Kellogg Dispute Resolution Research Center (DRRC) and funding from Carnegie/Harriman Institute of Columbia University.

 I was born in St. Petersburg, Russia but raised around Chicago.
 I graduated summa cum laude from Case Western Reserve University in Cleveland, Ohio with honors in Political Science and International Studies.
 Prior to attending Northwestern, I spent two years teaching high school in Charlotte, North Carolina.